-The Leonard Leese team are helping raise awareness of Depaul UK by fundraising through sponsored events, supporting rehabilitation with work experience programs and donating a portion of annual profits.
+The Leonard Leese team are helping raise awareness of Depaul UK by fundraising through sponsored events, helping achieve independence with work experience programs and donating a portion of annual profits.

 Depaul UK and Leonard Leese believe that every young person deserves a home and a stake in their community which is why they work to provide the stability and support needed for these young people to progress beyond homelessness.

 This charity is very close to our hearts.
 Working in the city we see the many homeless taking shelter on the streets on a daily basis, however it’s also the one’s that are not so visible that we would like to promote awareness of – the ‘hidden’ homeless.
 It can happen to any one of us due to a change of circumstances; a friend, a colleague or even a family member may be hiding this by ‘sofa-surfing’ or staying late in the office.

 The Leonard Leese team have fundraised over the years by doing some fab voluntary activities such as bake sales, pub quizzes and even running marathons- nice one Toby and Mark!

 It’s important to the the team at Leonard Leese that everyone gets involved, including our founder, Mark Leese; who took on the challenge of the Depaul CEO sleep out.